-Any positive findings from the list above should prompt more sensitive/specific investigation.
+Any positive findings from the list above should prompt a more sensitive/specific investigation.

-So the history, exam and urine microscopy was normal, can I forget about the haematuria?
+So the history, exam and urine microscopy were normal, can I forget about microscopic haematuria?

 So what proportion of kids with microscopic haematuria actually have significant renal disease?